 That sweet taste of sugar.
 A delicious dessert, a sweet kopi (coffee) or fruit juice.
 Sugar seems to be everywhere and is in most of the foods and drinks we consume on a daily basis.
 Recently, it has gained the attention of the media and amongst the health profession.
 So what’s the deal?

-According to the Health Promotion Board, if you’ve drank a 250ml fruit juice today, that is four teaspoons of sugar which will take 13 minutes of jogging to burn off.
-If you’ve drank a single canned soft drink every day in the week, that is 49 teaspoons of sugar and equates to 2 hours of jogging.
+According to the Health Promotion Board, if you’ve drunk a 250ml fruit juice today, that is four teaspoons of sugar which will take 13 minutes of jogging to burn off.
+If you’ve drunk a single canned soft drink every day in the week, that is 49 teaspoons of sugar and equates to 2 hours of jogging.

 The average Singaporean consumes around 11 teaspoons of sugar a day – that’s a 28 minute jog to burn off!¹

 The HPB launched the campaign ‘Life’s Sweeter with Less Sugar’ to raise awareness island wide about the importance of reducing sugar in our diets.
 Internationally, Dr. Robert Lustig a paediatric endocrinologist from the University of California, presents in his lecture, ‘Sugar – The bitter truth’, horrifying evidence relating to the detrimental health effects of ingesting sugar².

 (You may be interested to read “Chinese New Year is Saved From Sugar By This Badass Kung-Fu Fighter“)